 And He preserves the way of His godly ones.”

-Mary Rooney Armand loves to write about inspiring faith based stories.
+Mary Rooney Armand loves to write inspiring, faith based stories.
 She focuses on helping others grow in their intimacy with Christ and thrive in their personal relationships.
 Mary lives in New Orleans with her husband Cory and four children.
 Besides writing, she teaches Bible Studies and leads small groups.
-In 2020 she developed ButterflyLiving and a Bible Study titled “Identity” which is available on Amazon.
+In 2020 she created ButterflyLiving and a Bible Study titled “Identity” which is available on Amazon.
 To learn more visit maryarmand.com.